mionova/100DaysOfCode-Challenge/README.md

 **Today's JavaScript Progress**: Spent some time to learn how closures are used to preserve data between function calls:

 1. The problem with globals
-2. What is closure?
+2. What is a closure?
-2. Using closures to fix the problem with globals
+3. Using closures to fix the problem with globals
-2. Uses for closers
+4. Uses for closers

 [View Work](https://github.com/mionova/100DaysOfCode-Challenge/tree/main/code/Day-054)
 &nbsp;